Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

 It is a recommended best practice for system security to change the root password after the install is complete.

-The NCN root user password is stored in the Hashicorp Vault instance, and applied with the `csm.password` Ansible role via a CFS session.
+The NCN root user password is stored in the [Hashicorp Vault](HashiCorp_Vault.md) instance, and applied with the `csm.password` Ansible role via a CFS session.
+If no password is added to Vault as in the procedure below, this Ansible role will skip any password updates.

-NOTE: The root password is also updated when applying the CSM Configuration Layer during NCN personalization using the `site.yml` playbook.
+NOTE: The root password is also updated when applying the CSM Configuration Layer during NCN personalization using the `site.yml` playbook if the password has been added to [Hashicorp Vault](HashiCorp_Vault.md).
 See the [Managing Configuration with CFS](operations/managing_configuration_with_CFS.md) procedure for more information.